dhruvilshah177/Crime_Rate_Modelling/README.md

 Used Folium to create an interactive heatmap with crime data according to NYC boroughs Statistical Machine Learning methods utilized to get probability of certain crime occurring in certain location Technologies used: Python; Pandas; Folium (for Heatmap and Choropleth presentation)

+Could not add data as I could not download git LFS because Homebrew is not supported on ARM technology yet!